research

 Abstract

-Objective: Obesity is a complex multifactorial, chronic and progressive disease that has become a major public health problem worldwide.
-Therefore, it seems necessary to identify risk and protective factors to prevent obesity and treat it.
-The aim of this study identifying the risk and protective factors ...
+Objective: Obesity is a complex, multifactorial, chronic, and progressive disease that has become a crucial public health problem worldwide.
+Therefore, it seems necessary to identify risk and protective factors to prevent obesity and treat obesity.
+This study aims to identify the risk and protective ...

 Read More